miloszr7/E-Healthcare/README.md

 # E-Healthcare
-Simple E-Healthcare web application made with Spring MVC, Thymeleaf, Bootstrap and Hibernate.
+Simple E-Healthcare web application made with Spring Boot MVC, Data JPA, Thymeleaf, Bootstrap, Hibernate.
 You can register doctors and patients along with their personal information.

 ## Setting up database